dainst/idai-field/server/README.md

 docker-compose up
 ```

-You may want to finalize the setup at http://localhost:5984/_utils/#/setup as "Single Node" using the credentials defined in your [.env](.env_template) file.

 ### Phoenix Server
-Install dependencies and seed an iDAI.field project and some users:
+Install dependencies, finish the CouchDB setup as single node and seed an iDAI.field project and some users:

 ```bash
 mix setup